All Episodes

 We go back to Patrick in Cleveland.

-If you're just joining us, the first hour of the program I recapped with uh some additions.
+If you're just joining us, the first hour of the program, I recapped with some additions, things I've not mentioned before theoretically to explain the Trump phenomenon.

-Uh things I've not mentioned before theoretically to explain the Trump phenomenon, but more than that to explain how the establishment doesn't get it.
+But more than that, to explain how the establishment doesn't get it.

 They're way off base.

-It represents something that's very real and is actually been building for decades.
+It represents something that's very real and has actually been building for decades.

-And uh Patrick here is a multiple-year, 20-plus year listener to the program who uh uh called us that he doesn't like being lumped in with the establishment uh for reasons of disliking Trump.
+And Patrick here is a multiple year, 20-plus-year listener to the program who called and said he doesn't like being lumped in with the establishment for reasons of disliking Trump.

-And and he's a basically a full-fledged conservative and thinks the solution to these problems we have is conservatism and not Trump, that Trump is an absolute disaster.
+And he's basically a full-fledged conservative and thinks the solution of these problems we have is conservatism and not Trump, that Trump is an absolute disaster.

 Feel free to tell me that I'm wrong about this, but I'm guessing that because of the way I explained this in the first hour, you think I've thrown in with the Trumpists.

-Such is such a do you know what you don't even know what happened to me yesterday?
+You don't even know what happened to me yesterday.

 Understand.